ratzori/luolaroepellys-spec/docs/sight_data.md

 ###Explanation of the symbols
 ```
 #  Wall
+X  Area than can be seen ( used only in full pattern )
 S  Shadow ( area that is out of the sight )
 @  Own bot
 C  Character ( other bots )